borerjason/Tic-Tac-Toe/README.md

 Webpack is used to bundle the client side code into a single file.
 It utilizes Babel to transpile ES6 code to ES5 code.

-In a new terminal tab, cd into the repo.
+In a new terminal window/tab, cd into the repo.

 Build client:
 ```sh
 npm run build
 ```

-Open two tabs in our browser, one for each player:
+Open two tabs in your browser, one for each player:
 ```sh
 localhost:3000
 ```
 Have fun!

 ## Main Technologies